link89/oh-my-batch/doc/thinking-in-omb.md

 }
 ```

-This logs a message when the task is skipped, which helps debugging and maintenance.
+This makes script output easier to read during debugging and maintenance.

-To re-run a completed task, simply delete the corresponding `task-name.done` file, and the next run will execute it again.
+To re-run the task, delete the corresponding `task-name.done` file.

-Of course, if the task produces signature output files, you can also check for those directly to decide whether to skip.
+If the task already produces a clear output artifact, you can check for that file instead of maintaining a separate marker.

 ### Limited retries

-For tasks that may fail transiently but are worth retrying, use a loop to implement limited retries:
+Some commands fail transiently and should be retried a limited number of times:

 ```bash
 EXIT_CODE=0
 for i in {1..5}; do
     some_flaky_command && break || EXIT_CODE=$?
     sleep 5
 done
 [ $EXIT_CODE -eq 0 ] || exit $EXIT_CODE
 ```

-In this example, `some_flaky_command` is a command that may fail.
-The script tries up to 5 times.
-If it succeeds (returns 0), the loop breaks.
-If it fails, it waits 5 seconds and retries.
+Here the script retries `some_flaky_command` up to five times, with a five-second delay between attempts.
-If all attempts fail, the script exits with the last command’s exit code.
+If every attempt fails, the script exits with the last non-zero status.

 ## Writing complex workflows (using [TESLA] as an example)